Skip to content

 Request stateBehaviour

-No plugin runtime configuredRequest goes directly to the upstream model provider.
+No bot resolvedRequest goes directly to the upstream model provider.

-Organisation has no pluginsRequest goes directly to the upstream provider.
+Bot resolved, no tools[], bot allowlist is emptyRequest goes directly to the upstream provider.

 When plugin orchestration is active:

-1. Crafted AI lists available tools for the allowed plugins.
+1. Crafted AI lists available tools for the bot’s allowed plugins.

 2. Tool descriptors are converted into OpenAI-compatible function tools.